Golden State Warriors: 2012–2014: Ascension

 Even as the team rolled towards the postseason, signs emerged of trouble in the Warriors' front office.
 On March 25, the team reassigned assistant coach Brian Scalabrine to the team's NBA Development League Affiliate in Santa Cruz because of what head coach Mark Jackson called a "difference in philosophies" and what unnamed league sources cited by Yahoo!
 Sports called "an increasingly dysfunctional atmosphere" on the Warriors' coaching staff.
 Less than two weeks later, assistant coach Darren Erman was fired for secretly recording conversations between coaches, staff and players.

 The Warriors ended the season with a record of 51–31.
 The team won more than 50 games for only the fourth time in franchise history, finished 20 games over .500 for the first time in 22 years, and tied the 1991–92 squad for the franchise's all-time mark of 24 wins on the road.
 Even without Bogut, the Warriors battled the third-seed Los Angeles Clippers to a seventh and deciding game in the first round of the playoffs before their 2013–14 season came to an end.
-It was a season of many thrilling moments; the Warriors played in 17 regular-season games decided by two points or less, six games decided by winning shots in the final three seconds, and seven comeback wins in which the Warriors had been behind by 15 points or more.
+It was a season of many thrilling moments; the Warriors played in 17 regular-season games decided by two points or fewer, six games decided by winning shots in the final three seconds, and seven comeback wins in which the Warriors had been behind by 15 points or more.
 Curry also made his first appearance in the All-Star Game in 2014.
 Curry and Klay Thompson continued to set league records in three-point shooting.
 Curry, who finished the season with 261 threes, set an individual record for most three-pointers in a span of two seasons with 533, surpassing the previous mark of 478 set by former Seattle SuperSonics legend Ray Allen in 2004–05 and 2005–06.
 Together, Thompson and Curry combined for 484 threes on the year, besting by one the NBA record they had set the year before.